Tags:

 Accounting

-From March 31st 2024, changes to the Victorian WorkCover Laws were introduced under the Workplace Injury Rehabilitation and Compensation Amendment to modernise the scheme.
-This has come about due to the scheme being referred to as “fundamentally broken” as it was no longer meeting the needs of those whom it was originally designed for over 30 years ago.
+From March 31st 2024, changes to the Victorian WorkCover Laws were introduced.
+They have been made under the Workplace Injury Rehabilitation and Compensation Amendment to modernise the scheme.
+This has come about due to the scheme being referred to as “fundamentally broken”.
+It was no longer meeting the needs of those whom it was originally designed for over 30 years ago.

 In 2023/2024 Victorian employers experienced a rise of 42% in their WorkCover Premiums which increased from 1.27% to 1.8%.
 WorkSafe has announced the rate for 2024/2025 will not see any increases and will remain at 1.8%.